 Baby awake at night and sleepy during the day?
 How can you get him to switch his schedule?

-It’s normal for a new baby to have his nights and days mixed up, says Tizzie Hall, the author of the Save Our Sleep series.
+It’s normal for a new baby to have his nights and days mixed up, Tizzie Hall, the author of the Save Our Sleep series, tells Young Parents.

 This is because before he was born, he was rocked to sleep while inside you when you moved about during the day.
 At night, when you rested, he had his awake periods.

-So, what can you do when Baby is awake at night?
+So, what can you do when your baby is awake at night?

 “To turn this around, there are two things I’d look at.
 One is making sure that, at night, your baby is not getting too cold to sleep well.
 Often, a home is warmer in the day than at night, and this can result in poor night sleeping,” she advises.